 1. TC Electronic Corona Chorus Pedal

-If you search for a supersonic, easy to use and simple chorus pedal for distortion, then the TC Corona Electronic chorus pedal is the suitable choice for you, and guitarists will see this chorus pedal as the best travel companion thanks to its portable and small size.
+If you search for a supersonic, easy-to-use, and simple chorus pedal for distortion, then the TC Corona Electronic chorus pedal is the suitable choice for you.
+Thanks to its portable and small size, guitarists will see this chorus pedal as the best travel companion.

-This easy to carry chorus pedal from TC Electronic has four more controls than other pedals, and these controls include tone, stroke, depth, and speed controls.
+This easy-to-carry chorus pedal from TC Electronic has four more controls than other pedals, including tone, stroke, depth, and speed controls.
 Another exciting feature of this chorus pedal is its mono and stereo input and output.

 Furthermore, having a three-way switch allows users to switch between three types of choruses.
-This Tri-chorus feature uses a stereo chorus combined with a stereo effect to form its own luxurious and broad appeal.
+This Tr-chorus feature combines a stereo chorus with a stereo effect to form its luxurious and broad appeal.

 Specification